TMS 9995 Breadboard or PCB System

 Next, connect the power supply pins of each IC to the nearest power supply bus strips and add the power supply decoupling capacitors.
 Follow this with the resistors which can lay flat on the board, the crystal and its capacitors, and the reset switch and its capacitor.

 The final task is to add the connections between the ICs.
 The following notes may be helpful:

 Link to EVMBUG system monitor EPROM image here.

-Link to EVMBUG system monitor and BASIC EPROM image here.
+Link to EVMBUG system monitor and BASIC EPROM image here (BASIC runs from RAM).

 Link to EVMBUG system monitor and Forth EPROM image here.

 Link to test EPROM image #1 here - see Testing and Fault-Finding section below.